 You can leave your car in the hotel - the taxis are cheap, most places are walkable and the Monorail makes getting around easy.
 Plus you can enjoy a drink or two on your way around town!

-The Sequoia and Kings Canyon National Parks are located from 4 hours north of Los Angeles and are the southernmost point of a long series of parks that include the Yosemite and Tahoe National Forest.
+The Sequoia and Kings Canyon National Parks are a 4 hour road trip Los Angeles and are the southernmost point of a long series of parks along the length of the Sierra Nevada mountains that include Yosemite and Tahoe National Forest.

 The main attraction of visiting the parks are the giant sequoia trees that grow here.
 The tallest trees in the world are a must see and the majority grow in a forest between the Marble and Middle Forks of the Kaweah River.